 Click here for the list of participating merchants.
 There's a few good ones on the list, including Best Buy, Microsoft, Petro-Canada, Lowes, and Plastiq.
 Keep in mind that the card is ultimately geared towards small business owners, hence some of the more obscure suppliers on the list.

 Compared to the other cards in the Membership Rewards family, the only occasion when it would make sense to pay with your Business Gold Card is when you're spending with one of your three selected merchants.
-Otherwise, you'd be better off paying with the Platinum or Business Platinum Cards, since those offer 1.25 MR per dollar spent on regular purchases.
+Otherwise, you'd be better off paying with the Platinum or Business Platinum cards, since those offer 1.25 MR per dollar spent on regular purchases.

-One type of coverage that the Business Gold Card does offer is the Disability Plan for Small Business, which will compensate you up to $10,000 if you, as a sole proprietor, suffer permanent, total disability as the direct result of an accidental injury.
+As a business card, one type of coverage that the Business Gold Card does offer is the Disability Plan for Small Business, which will compensate you up to $10,000 if you, as a sole proprietor, suffer permanent, total disability as the direct result of an accidental injury.
 Useful to keep in mind, in case the unthinkable happens.

 As I've discussed, there's no requirement to be a registered small business owner of any kind.
 Just apply as a sole proprietorship and put your own name in the "Business Name" field.
 There's also no minimum income requirement on this card.